 The Department of Art reserves the right to discontinue enrollment of art majors at any time if satisfactory academic progress is not being made.
 Students who have accumulated three unsatisfactory grades (U, D or F) in studio art or visual communication courses at A&M-Commerce or elsewhere may not be permitted to continue, be readmitted, or graduate with a degree in art.
 Courses with grades of D or F may be repeated for a grade of C or higher only once.

-BFA in Studio Art - Concentration in Experimental Studies
+BFA Studio Art with Emphasis in Experimental Studies